apachot/Atlas-Productive-Synergies/README.md

 ![Custumer-supplier relationship](https://github.com/apachot/Atlas-Productive-Synergies/blob/main/screenshots/Recommandation_alternatives.png?raw=true "Custumer-supplier relationship")

+### Credits : #

+The source code and the graphic resources were realized and financed by [OpenStudio](https://open.studio "OpenStudio").

+The research work is conducted by Arnault Pachot, president of OpenStudio and Phd student in computer science at the University of Clermont Ferrand under the direction of Professor Frédéric Chausse.

 ### Papers : #

 Pachot, A., Albouy-Kissi, A., Albouy-Kissi, B., & Chausse, F. (2021a). *Multiobjective Recommendation for Sustainable Production Systems*.
 In H. Abdollahpouri, M. Elahi, M. Mansoury, S. Sahebi, Z. Nazari, A. Chaney, & B. Loni (Éds.), Proceedings of the 1st Workshop on Multi-Objective Recommender Systems (MORS 2021) co-located with 15th ACM Conference on Recommender Systems (RecSys 2021), Amsterdam, The Netherlands, September 25, 2021 (Vol. 2959).
 CEUR-WS.org. http://ceur-ws.org/Vol-2959/paper7.pdf